 These post-workout fitness cookies provide an ideal solution – and they’re delicious.

-However, if there is a time when a bit of sugar might be beneficial, it’s after an intense exercise session when a bit of sugar can help to shuttle protein and nutrients into dry, thirsty muscles (this is a trick that sports competitors have known for over half a century).
+- In that case, it’s after an intense exercise session when a bit of sugar can help to shuttle protein and nutrients into dry, thirsty muscles.

 Eat Your Way to a Healthier Body with This Fitness Cookie

 This recipe has far less sugar (and butter) – and more protein – than a standard cookie recipe.
-But what’s even better is that it’s gluten-free, plus contains apple, zucchini, carrot, cherry, and pumpkin.
+But what’s even better is that it’s gluten-free, plus it contains apple, zucchini, carrot, cherry, and pumpkin.

 Almost everyone I know is eating far fewer vegetables than they think they are and far less than what they need to meet their micronutrient and health requirements.
 This recipe for a higher protein post-workout fitness cookie seeks to remedy that.

 I came up with the idea for this fitness cookie recipe because I was tired of finding seed oils – particularly sunflower oil and safflower oil – in the ingredients list for protein bars.

 While the standard cookie recipe has two sticks of butter, this recipe has only one stick – plus a bit of pecan butter and olive oil.

 Is this cookie part of an advanced-level anti-inflammatory diet?

 However, as a treat on resistance-training days, it’s a delicious reward!

 Be advised that I do not enjoy foods that are sickly sweet.
 I played with this recipe several times until I found the exact amount of sweetness that makes it a tasty treat without creating a blood sugar spike followed by an energy crash.

 How to Have a Successful Bake for Your Fitness Cookie

 This recipe for healthier post-workout fitness cookies is relatively easy, especially as you become accustomed to making them regularly: